 (2) Transmit Polarization.
 The polarization of the antenna.
-Choices are Right Hand Circular (RHCP), Left Hand Circular (LHCP), or Linear (LIN).
+Choices are Right Hand Circular, Left Hand Circular, or Linear.
+These are represented by the TMATS enumerations RHCP, LHCP, and LIN.

 T-1\AN2: LIN;

 (3) Antenna Location.
 The location of the antenna on the test vehicle is important when considering the flight path and type of maneuvers to be conducted.